macromania/stt-microservice/docs/memory-leak-findings.md

 | GC Recovery | **0 MB** | 🔴 Ineffective |
 | Cleanup Effectiveness | **0%** | 🔴 Not working |
 | Native Memory Retention | **~260 MB** | 🔴 Permanent |

-### ✅ **Recommendations**

-1. **Process-level isolation** - Run transcriptions in separate processes that terminate after each request
-2. **Connection pooling limits** - Set aggressive timeouts and limits
-3. **Service restarts** - Implement periodic restarts when memory threshold reached
-4. **Azure SDK version** - Check if newer versions have better cleanup
-5. **Report to Microsoft** - This appears to be an SDK bug with native resource management

-The good news: You now have **definitive proof** that the leak is in the Azure SDK's native layer, not your code! 🎯